Brij Kothari

 Brij Kothari (born 9 June 1964) is an Indian academic and a social entrepreneur.
 He invented Same Language Subtitling on TV for mass literacy in India.

 Early life

 Brij Kothari was born to a business entrepreneur.
 His parents were particular about education and sent him to Sri Aurobindo International Centre of Education (SAICE) in Pondicherry.
-He is an alumnus of IIT Kanpur, and did his Ph.D. from Cornell University.
+He is an alumnus of IIT Kanpur, and did his PhD from Cornell University.
 He is a Schwab Social Entrepreneur and an Ashoka Fellow.
 He was a fellow at Stanford University's Reuters Digital Vision Program and completed the "Leadership for System Change: Delivering Social Impact at Scale" program at Harvard University.

 Career

 After completion of his academic pursuits Kothari returned to India.
 In 1996 he joined the faculty of the Indian Institute of Management in Ahmedabad.
 While continuing to teach communication to MBA students, he started work on SLS at IIM.
 He has been on the Faculty of IIM Ahmedabad, as Associate and Adjunct Professor, since 1996.